-Please read this article and thereafter click the link at the end of this article to take a short quiz about lunar and solar eclipses and learn more about these phenomena.
+Kindly read this article and find out if you are affected, and thereafter click the link at the end of this article to take a short quiz about lunar and solar eclipses and learn more about these phenomena.

 An eclipse event never occurs alone; at least one solar eclipse always occurs about two weeks before or after a lunar eclipse, though it might not be visible in the same regions of the world.
 Sometimes, there are three eclipse events during the same eclipse season.

 Anywhere between zero and three lunar eclipses can occur in a calendar year.
 We know that the shadow of the Earth falling on the Moon brings about a lunar eclipse.
-This can happen only on a full moon when Moon and Sun are posited opposite of mutual conjunction, while the Earth moves in between them and reduces the Moon’s light source.
+This can happen only on a full moon when Moon and Sun are posited opposite in mutual aspect, while the Earth moves in between them and reduces the Moon’s light source.

 In simple terms, the Earth’s shadow that falls on the Moon during a lunar eclipse is either penumbral or umbral.
 The penumbra is the lighter outer part of Earth’s shadow where only partial sunlight is obscured.
 The umbra is the dark, central part of Earth’s shadow where all sunlight is blocked—this is the phenomenon that creates ‘nighttime’.